xxyzz/WordDumb/README.md

     From calibre's "Preference" -> "Plugins" -> "Get new plugins".
 Add the plugin to "The context menu for the books in the calibre library" in "Preferences" -> "Toolbars & menus".

 - Install Python3(optional, for X-Ray).

     If you don't need X-Ray, you can disable it in the plugin's settings.
 It's enabled by default.
+X-Ray doesn't support macOS due to numpy failed library validation.

 ```
 // macOS